ericdwhite/trapos/README.md

 The (RT)rateTranslator is a single threaded disruptor BatchProcessor.

     See: whitewerx.com.trapos.disruptor.MarketRateEventHandler

+The (PP)ortfolio Position is a single threaded disruptor BatchProcessor.

+    See: whitewerx.com.trapos.disruptor.PortfolioPositionEventHandler

 The (tB) is a sequence barrier for the two translators, both translators can execute as soon as a new event is available in the RingBuffer.